Share this page:

 Latest update

-Oceanographic forecast modelling of particles released from multiple source regions across the state was used to predict the trajectory of water masses over a period of 5 days, starting 09-Sept and ending 14-Sept 2025.
+Oceanographic forecast modelling of particles released from multiple source regions across the state was used to predict the trajectory of water masses over a period of 5 days, starting 21 October and ending 26 October 2025.

 Modelling